lumail/lumail/API.md

 The core idea of lumail2, and the reason for writing it, is that everything is an object.

-We have three groups of objects:
+At the moment we have stub-objects for working with:

+* Configuration variables.
-* The maildir
+* Maildirs.
-* The message
+* Messages.
-* The utilities
+* The screen.